-David W. Dutton is a semi-retired residential designer who was born and raised in Milton, DE.
-He has written two novels, several short stories, and eleven plays.
+David W. Dutton (1947-2021) was an author and residential designer who was born and raised in Milton, DE.
+He wrote two novels, several short stories, and eleven plays.
 His musical comedy, oh!
 Maggie, in collaboration with Martin Dusbiber, was produced by the Possum Point Players and the Lake Forest Drama Club.
 He wrote two musical reviews for the Possum Point Players: An Evening With Cole Porter, in collaboration with Marcia Faulkner, and With a Song in My Heart.
 He also wrote the one-act play, Why the Chicken Crossed the Road, commissioned and produced by the Delmarva Chicken Festival.

 In 1997, David was awarded a fellowship as an established writer by the Delaware Arts Council.
 In 1998, he received a first-place award for his creative nonfiction by the Delaware Literary Connection.
 His piece, “Who is Nahnu Dugeye?” was subsequently published in the literary anthology, Terrains.
 David contributed short fiction for the DPP anthologies HALLOWEEN PARTY 2017, SOLSTICE (for which he also wrote the preface), EQUINOX, AURORA, WSOFIT, SUSPICIOUS ACTIVITY, and HALLOWEEN PARTY 2019.

 David’s third novel, ONE OF THE MADDING CROWD, was published in October 2018 by DPP.
 ONE OF THE MADDING CROWD was awarded novel of the year (adult fiction) in the 2019 Delaware Press Association Awards.
 This compelling novel is available for purchase now on Amazon today, or you can order a copy at the DPP online store.